davidmreed/ktema-org-zola/ktema/content/content/2018-05-29-continuous-integration-salesforce-dx-practices-principals.md

 +++
-title="Continuout Integration with Salesforce DX: Practices and Principles for All" [taxonomies] categories=["Presentations"]
+title="Continuous Integration with Salesforce DX: Practices and Principles for All" [taxonomies] categories=["Presentations"]
 [extra]